Biking in Provence Short Break5 Days & 4 Nights 5 Read 3 reviews

 A small family-run guest houses just a few minutes’ walk from the town centre.
 All rooms are located on the upper floor of the house and have private bathrooms.
 The garden offers a tranquil space for relaxation and a pool.
 Breakfast is a buffet of fresh, seasonal products from the region.

 The uphill approach to Gordes is rewarded with unrivalled views onto the village—the buildings of Gordes look almost draped over their hilltop home as they extend down to the valley floor below.
-Why not spend the afternoon relaxing poolside before sampling the local cuisine?
+So why not spend the afternoon relaxing poolside before sampling the local cuisine?

 A boutique style B&B consisting of four houses, in 1.4 hectares of land.
 Secure access is via a wrought iron gate with videophone.
 Breakfast is on a south-facing terrace with beautiful views over the Luberon Valley.
 There is also a relaxation area is in the park, with heated pool, pool house, and sauna.